NeoGeographyToolkit/BinaryBuilder/auto_build/README.txt

 Machines:
 lunokhod1:        Master machine on which the framework starts
-centos-6:         Linux, 64 bit
+ubuntu16:         Ubuntu 16, Linux, 64 bit
 decoder:          Mac OS X 10.12
 byss:             The machine storing the obtained builds

-The host centos-6 is a virtual machine on lunokhod1.
+The host ubuntu16 is a virtual machine on lunokhod1.

 ssh must be configured so that ssh connections from each machine to lunokhod1 and back, and to itself (both using its name and using